Wombeyan Caves: Sites in the area

 Caves found in this reserve include the Victoria Arch, one of the most popular due to its proximity to the camping grounds, and Fig Tree Cave, shown in the adjacent picture.
 Other caves include Junction, Wollondilly, Mulwaree and Kooringa caves.
 Several NSW caving groups run regular trips to Wombeyan Caves, these are official caving groups that obtain permits for various cave related expeditions.

 Other interesting sites are the creek, the waterfall and the various smaller caves found while traversing the extensive forest in the area.

 Fauna

 The conservation area is a reserve for endangered species, such as several species of wallaby, bird, possum, and wombat.
 While strict rules are in place concerning human-wildlife interaction, local fauna are growing increasingly tame.
 Several species of birds, mainly magpies and Indian mynahs, often come into direct contact with people, sometimes less than a foot away, and demanding food while campers are eating.
-Also, the numerous kangaroo mobs are becoming increasingly trustful, and come within mere metres of campsites with no apparent trepidation.
+Other birds such as satin bowerbirds, currawongs and rosellas have been seen near the caves.
+The numerous kangaroo mobs are becoming increasingly trustful, and come within mere metres of campsites with no apparent trepidation.
 While this is much to the delight of human spectators, concerns are held for the long-term well-being of the local wildlife.